-ENTERING AND LEAVING THAILAND: A valid passport and an onward air ticket are required.
-Tourist visas are not necessary for US citizens for visits of fewer than 30 days.
-The website of the Thai Embassy in Washington, DC, can be viewed here.
-Your passport, as a general rule, should be valid for at least six months after the date the tour ends.
+ENTERING THAILAND: A valid passport and an onward air ticket are required.
+Tourist visas are not necessary for U.S. citizens for visits of 30 days.
 Citizens of other countries may need a visa and should check their nearest Thai embassy.
 If required by the embassy or visa-granting entity, WINGS can provide a letter for you to use regarding your participation in the tour.
-Most air tickets now include the departure tax in the price of their ticket, but you should definitely check with your airline to confirm that that is the case.
-If they do not include this you will need to made sure you have the adequate funds to cover this when departing the country.

-CLIMATE: Thailand is basically tropical and humid and has a distinctly monsoonal climate, most of the rain falling between May and October during the southwest monsoon.
-Our trip takes place at the end of the "cool" and dry months, and daytime temperatures are unlikely to rise above about 94°F. At Chiang Mai, it can be cool at night and the temperature may drop to as low as 55°F, but it is nearly as warm as Bangkok during the day, though less humid.
-When we visit the summit of Thailand's highest mountain, Doi Inthanon, 8,400 feet above sea level, it could be distinctly chilly (probably no lower than 42°F, but windy, requiring warm clothing).
-Nights on Doi Ang Khang can also be cool (as low as 40°F).
+CLIMATE: Thailand is tropical and humid and has a distinctly monsoonal climate, most of the rain falling between May and October during the southwest monsoon.
+Our trip takes place at the end of the "cool" and dry months and daytime temperatures are unlikely to rise above 35 C (about 94 F).
+At Chiang Mai, it can be cool at night and the temperature may drop to as low as 13 C (55 F), but is nearly as warm as Bangkok during the day, though less humid.
+When we visit the summit of Thailand's highest mountain, Doi Inthanon, 2565 meters (8415 feet) above sea level, it could be distinctly chilly (probably no lower than 42ºF but windy).
+Nights at Doi Ang Khang can also be chilly (to 40°F)

 On the extension it will be a bit hotter and certainly more humid on the coast with highs being about 90 degrees and with much of the time being exposed to the sun.
 Kaeng Krachan National Park will be somewhat cooler.

-ACCOMMODATIONS: In Bangkok, we stay at a modern business and traveler’s hotel with swimming pools, a sauna, and a health club.
-At Khao Yai we lodge at a comfortable resort with extensive grounds at the foot of Khao Yai and only about 3 miles outside the north gate of the park.
-We have a half-hour drive from the resort ascending through the park to our main birding areas.
-In Chiangmai we stay at a standard, nice tourist hotel located near the Night Market.
-In the highlands we stay at a resort with attractive grounds at the foot of Doi Suthep and Doi Pui.
-Our next few nights will be spent in a resort near the entrance to Doi Inthanon National Park; it is an approximately 25-mile drive from the resort to the summit of the mountain, though good birding habitat (dry dipterocarp forest on the lower slopes) starts pretty much outside the resort gate and continues along the way.
-The grounds are attractively landscaped.
-Our rooms are in Swiss-style wooden chalets, nicely furnished, clean, and attractive, each chalet having up to 4 or 5 rooms.
+ACCOMMODATIONS: In Bangkok, we stay at a modern business and traveler’s hotel.
+There are swimming pools, a sauna and a health club.
+In Pakchong we will be staying at a resort which possess extensive grounds at the foot of Khao Yai and is conveniently located about 10 km outside the north gate of the park.
+We have a half-hour's drive from the resort ascending through the park to our main birding areas.
+In Chiang Mai we stay in a standard tourist hotel, located near the Night Market.
+Our next three nights will be spent in a resort near the entrance to Doi Inthanon National Park.
+Our rooms are in Swiss-style wooden chalets, nicely furnished clean and attractive, each chalet having up to 4 or 5 rooms.
 Bedrooms are air-conditioned.
-In the cool montane zone on Doi Ang Khang near the Burmese border, we stay at a luxury hotel set on attractive grounds.
-It is 1/3 mile up the hill from the Royal Highland Agricultural Project and assorted hill-tribe northern Thai and Yunnan Chinese villages.
+Bathrooms have hot water and towels provided.
+While visiting Doi Ang Khang we’ll stay in a luxury hotel set on attractive grounds, situated in the cool montane zone on Doi Ang Khang, near the Burmese border.
 Rooms are furnished with all expected modern conveniences including hot water.
 The proximity of the accommodation to prime birding areas means we’ll be able to take a welcome break in the middle part of the day.
 While at Tha Ton, we use a simple resort along the banks of the Mae Kok River with air-conditioned rooms on a terrace, accessible by a wooden walkway.
 For the final night, we’ll stay at another luxury hotel, adjacent to the international airport.
 There are private (en suite) bathroom facilities at all the hotels and resorts used on the tour.

 On the extension we will spend two nights at a very comfortable resort on the Gulf of Thailand with luxury rooms and a perfect swimming pool.
-At Kaeng Krachan we will stay at either a luxury hotel, or stay closer to the park entrance in spacious comfortable air-conditioned bungalows.
+At Kaeng Krachan we’ll stay at either a luxury hotel, or stay closer to the park entrance in spacious comfortable air-conditioned bungalows.

-FOOD: In the Bangkok and Chiang Mai hotels, there will usually be a choice of Thai or Western food.
+FOOD: In Bangkok and Chiang Mai hotels, there will usually be a choice of Thai or Western food.
 In country resorts (e.g. Inthanon and Ang Khang, and at the Morakot on the Pitta tour) usually only Thai food will be available for lunches/evening meals.
-Thai cuisine provides a wide range of dishes, catering to a wide range of palates from spicy to unseasoned, and is almost uniformly delicious.
-Breakfasts are usually termed "American breakfast” and consist of ham and eggs, toast, fruit or juice, and coffee or tea.
+Thai cuisine provides a wide range of dishes, catering for palates from spicy to unseasoned, and is almost uniformly delicious.
+Breakfasts are usually termed "American breakfast” consisting of ham and eggs, toast, fruit or juice and coffee-tea.
 Cereal is usually available in the bigger hotels (e.g., Bangkok and Chiang Mai, and Juldis-Khao Yai) but not usually in up-country resorts.
-Those wishing to avoid a high-cholesterol breakfast can settle for delicious congee, a rice soup with chicken, pork, or shrimp instead.
-Some days we'll have picnic lunches and some days we’ll have restaurant lunches.
+Those wishing to avoid a high-cholesterol breakfast can settle for delicious rice soup "congee" with chicken, pork or shrimp for breakfast instead.
+Some days we'll take picnic lunches and some days we’ll have restaurant lunches.
 Pplease note that not all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary needs should bring appropriate foods with them.
 Lunch and dinner times are adjustable depending on the birding pace of the day.
 The breakfast time is fixed – as early as possible.
 Participants who need to eat according to a particular schedule should bring supplemental food.